rexon95/reduxtoolkit/README.md

 # This App is built to demonstrate my expertise on redux toolkit, redux saga and material UI and Thunk.

 # NOTE :
   This app uses both thunk and saga together.
 Saga is implimented for a single page crud. i.e freatures/users section.
+The rest of the features use thunk.

 # App test creds :
 username : rex@gmail.com